Azure/secrets-store-csi-driver-provider-azure/website/content/en/getting-started/usage/_index.md

       usePodIdentity: "false"               # [OPTIONAL] if not provided, will default to "false"
       useVMManagedIdentity: "false"         # [OPTIONAL available for version > 0.0.4] if not provided, will default to "false"
       userAssignedIdentityID: "client_id"   # [OPTIONAL available for version > 0.0.4] use the client id to specify which user assigned managed identity to use.
 If using a user assigned identity as the VM's managed identity, then specify the identity's client id.
 If empty, then defaults to use the system assigned identity on the VM
+      clientID: "client_id"                 # [OPTIONAL available for version > 1.1.0] client id of the Azure AD Application or managed identity to use for workload identity
       keyvaultName: "kvname"                # the name of the KeyVault
       cloudName: ""                         # [OPTIONAL available for version > 0.0.4] if not provided, azure environment will default to AzurePublicCloud
       cloudEnvFileName: ""                  # [OPTIONAL available for version > 0.0.7] use to define path to file for populating azure environment